blended-insights/carver/apps/api/README.md

 ## Recent Updates

+- **April 12, 2025**: Enhanced file creation/update endpoint to store file data in Redis before queueing.
+This improves reliability by ensuring file data is persisted even if the queue processing is delayed or fails.
 - **April 11, 2025**: Fixed reliability issue in the file processing queue where jobs would occasionally not be executed.
 Implemented a robust Redis-based locking mechanism and sequential job processing to ensure 100% job execution.
 - **April 10, 2025**: Fixed bug in GET_DIRECTORY_TREE_BY_PATH query to correctly return a recursive directory tree with all children and their descendants.
 The query now uses a similar approach to GET_ITEMS_BY_DIRECTORY but retrieves the entire subtree.
 - **April 10, 2025**: Enhanced file editing endpoint to improve reliability when text replacement fails.
 Now validates text replacements against Redis content and provides content previews when matches fail.